MarkhasRisen/ReColor/README.md

-# ReColor – DaltonizedCamera + SKSL Shader (React Native)
+# Daltonization – Thesis Artifacts & Figure Generator

-High-performance, GPU-accelerated daltonization for live camera using:
+High-performance, GPU-accelerated daltonization for live camera **plus** a set of CPU-based export scripts for generating all thesis figures.

-- react-native-vision-camera (live frames)
-- @shopify/react-native-skia (Runtime Shader on GPU)
-- react-native-reanimated (UI-thread slider without re-renders)

 This repository includes:
 - A Skia Runtime Shader in SKSL performing LMS-based daltonization (with sRGB linearization).
 - A `DaltonizedCamera` component that renders the device camera and overlays a Skia canvas using the shader.
 - CVD matrices (Protan/Deutan/Tritan) for simulation and correction.
+- Node/Sharp scripts under `scripts/` to regenerate every figure used in the thesis (2×3 matrix, 1×3 strips, research grid, algorithm flow diagram).

-## Requirements
+## 1. Requirements (Live App)

 - React Native 0.72+ (or Expo with custom dev client)
 - react-native-vision-camera (latest)